 How then do we apply this to what appears to be a specific form of fear – in my case, the fear of making “wrong” decisions?

-Second, and related to that first point, we have to try – no matter how fumbling and stumbling it feels – to think with God.
-It is not a question of concentration but of believing in the fundamental equality and worthiness of all creation (T-4.IV.7:2).
+Second, we have to try – no matter how much fumbling and stumbling is involved – to think with God.
+It is not a question of concentration but of accepting the fundamental equality and worthiness of all creation (T-4.IV.7:2).

 Think honestly what you have thought that God would not have thought, and what you have not thought that God would have you think.
 Search sincerely for what you have done and left undone accordingly, and then what change your mind to think with God’s.
 This may seem hard to do, but it is much easier than trying to think against it (T-4.IV.2:4-6).